ignaciofuentes/ignaciofuentes.github.io/_posts/2014-09-10-performance-considerations-kendo-batch-edit-mode.markdown

 ## How this can be fixed

 Luckily for us, [EntityFramework allows for entities to be Attached to the DbContext](http://msdn.microsoft.com/en-us/data/jj592676.aspx) even though they were not retrieved from the database initially.
-This means we can write code that will tell Entity Framework to Edit a record without having to manually retrieve it first.
+This means we can write code that will tell Entity Framework to edit a record without having to manually retrieve it first.

 That fixes the problem of retrieving the Car record before updating its values.
 But, the Category record needs to be handled differently, as we are not updating it at all.
 We are simply assigning a CategoryId to the Car record.
 In the case where the Category does not exist we are creating it first and then assigning its Id it to the CategoryId of the car record being updated.